Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Results

 \subsection{Cumulative effect of wildfires}

 Given these long-lasting effects and considering the time period that we are observing, our analysis enables us to not only estimate pre- and post-wildfire differences in spectral indices, but also quantify long-term dynamical changes and compare these.
 To identify how the effects of wildfires have changed over time, it is instructive to compare subgroups of wildfires across different time-spans \citep{Stevens-Rumann2018}.
-Specifically, if we divide the whole time-series into two segments (pre- and post-2005), we are able to compare the average cumulative effect $\sum_{it}\delta_{it}$ for up to 10 years post-wildfire (Fig.~\ref{fig:cumulative_ATTS} a, c) of both time periods.
+Specifically, if we divide the whole time-series into two segments (pre- and post-2005), we are able to compare the average treatment effects (Fig.~\ref{fig:cumulative_ATTS} a, b, and c) and average cumulative effects $\sum_{it}\delta_{it}$ (Fig.~\ref{fig:cumulative_ATTS} d) for up to 10 years post-wildfire for both time periods.

 From this analysis, we observe three main differences.
-First, a larger drop in vegetation is detected in the time span 2006-2016 than in 1995-2005 wildfires.
+First, a larger drop in vegetation is detected in the time span 2006-2016 than in 1996-2005 wildfires.
 Second, a larger difference between the observed average NDVI and the hypothetical vegetation during recovery is also apparent.
 Last, a less seasonal-fluctuating vegetation, with a more continuous recovery in vegetation is distinguishable.
-Figure \ref{fig:cumulative_ATTS} (b) and (d) also show an increase in the cumulative effect of wildfires ($\sum_{it}\delta_{it}, t > T_{0}$).
+Figure \ref{fig:cumulative_ATTS} (d) also shows an increase in the cumulative effect of wildfires ($\sum_{it}\delta_{it}, t > T_{0}$).

+To assess if the changes in seasonal cycles pre- and post-2005 is due to changes in vegetation affected, we have assessed the types of vegetation pre- and post-2005.
+According to GlobCover 2009 (which has a spatial resolution of 300 m per pixel; See \href{http://due.esrin.esa.int/page_globcover.php}{GlobCover 2009}), it is true that the predominant vegetation types within the burned regions are different between the two time periods, as it can be seen in Table \ref{tab:prepost2005landcover}.

+However, these changes do not seem to completely explain this change in terms of the effects of wildfires.
+If we perform a Pearson’s chi-square test of independence, the p-value is 0.264 and thus we cannot reject the null hypothesis of equal distribution of vegetation pre- and post-2005.
+One potential explanation of this increase in the effects is the increase in size and quantity of fires that belong to each period.
+Although both periods have similar size averages, the post-2005 period hast more outliers in terms of size, and the second group contains more non-overlapping wildfires.